Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Main Result

-a simple union bound yields that the error probability under successive cancellation decoding is at most $\Pe$.
-As $I(W)=1-z$, by re-arranging \eqref{eq:ratefin}, we immediately obtain that $\beta = (1+2 \Pe^{-0.01})^{2+\delta}$ in \eqref{eq:scalingexp}.
 W.l.o.g., we can assume that $\delta<1$ and, hence, we can take $\beta$ as prescribed in \Tref{thm:main_theorem1}.
-The claim on the construction complexity follows from the fact that the erasure probabilities of the bit-channels can be computed exactly according to the recursion \eqref{eq:random_process_definition}.
-The claim on the encoding/decoding complexity follows from \cite{KSU,Sasoglu-FnT}. \end{proof}
+Considering that $n$ is a power of $\ell$, for \eqref{eq:ratefin} to hold, it suffices to have

+where $\ell$ can be an arbitrary integer such that $\ell \geq \ell_0$.
+Therefore, the smallest value of $n$ for which the desired code exists is the first integer power of \textcolor{black}{$\ell$} that is not smaller than $\sfrac{\beta}{(I(W)-R)^{2+\delta}}$.
+Thus, there exists a code with